 Default Journal Type

 A default list of Journal Types is included in all SupportAbility installations.
-We recommend reviewing this list, deleting the Journal Types that not relevant (or in use) for your organisation, editing any that need renaming, and adding any that are missing to ensure the available Journal Types staff can select from when entering journals are applicable for your organisation.
+We recommend reviewing this list, deleting the Journal Types that are not relevant (or in use) for your organisation, editing any that need renaming, and adding any that are missing to ensure the available Journal Types Staff Members can select from when entering Journals are applicable for your organisation:

 Adding a Journal Type